Toronto Zoo: Conservation

 The Toronto Zoo has been collecting and recycling cell phones since 2006.
 In 2010, it was awarded the distinction of being the top cell phone recycler out of the Eco-Cell's 175 participating wildlife organizations in North America.
 Other participating wildlife organizations include the San Diego Zoo and the Philadelphia Zoo.
 Coltan is a mineral ore mined and refined in central Africa for metals used in the electronics industry.
 This unregulated mining industry has a dramatic impact on the region's biodiversity.
 Recycling cell phones helps to preserve the critical Lowland gorilla rainforest habitat in Africa by decreasing the demand for these minerals.
-This is of particular interest to the Toronto Zoo as its gorilla habitat has expanded with the addition of a newly born baby gorilla.
+This is of particular interest to the Toronto Zoo as its gorilla habitat has expanded with the addition of a then-newly born baby gorilla.
 The Toronto Zoo's cell phone recycling program is composed of two parts: Retrocell is the zoo's official cell phone refurbisher and the Ontario Electronic Stewardship Program processes the remainder of the phones that are collected by the Toronto Zoo.

-In addition, the Toronto Zoo also participates in, and has been a key centre for, the Species Survival Plans of dozens of species, maintaining healthy captive populations of animals which may one-day be re-introduced to their former homes.
+In addition, the Toronto Zoo also participates in, and has been a key centre for, the Species Survival Plans (SSP) of dozens of species, maintaining healthy captive populations of animals which may one-day be re-introduced to their former homes.
 Some notable SSP species the zoo has successfully bred over the years include the western lowland gorilla, Sumatran orangutan, golden lion tamarin, Sumatran tiger, Amur tiger, snow leopard, cheetah, Przewalski's horse, Indian rhinoceros, Matschie's tree-kangaroo, African penguin, and Komodo dragon.
 The Toronto Zoo has bred hundreds of species, with many of these breedings being firsts for Canada, North America, and even the world.